equilaterus/simple-ts-validation-mapping/README.md

 }
 ```

 And validate it!
-For example, if you want to validate a request on ExpressJS:
+For example, if you want to check a request on ExpressJS:

 ```ts
 const [targetModel, isValid, validationErrors] = validateModel(TargetModel, req.body);